-The study area is located within Ulladulla, NSW.
+The study area is located within Milton, NSW.
 The study area is located approximately 180 km south west of Sydney.
 It is located within the Shoalhaven Local Government Area (LGA).
-The study area is legally defined as Lot 1 DP 529425, Lot 1 DP 759018, Lot 1 DP 122514, and Lot 3 DP 851748.
-The subject area is irregularly shaped, and is bound by Millards Creek to the north, existing development to the east, Green St to the south, and existing residences to the west.
-The site slopes downward from the south to the north east and comprises of approximately 3.4ha.
+The study area is legally defined as Lot 1 DP 861814.
+The subject area is irregularly shaped, and is bound by undeveloped land to the north, existing development to the east, Thomas St and existing residences to the south, and existing residences to the west.
+The site slopes downward from the south west to the north east and comprises of approximately 4ha.

-A desktop assessment identified that the site is considered disturbed and is situated within an existing school in a semi-rural residential environment with no previously registered Aboriginal sites within 200m.
-There is a water course in close proximity to the northern boundary of the site, and as such a site inspection was necessary to determine if there was any potential for sub surface Aboriginal archaeological deposits to be present.
+A desktop assessment identified that the site is considered disturbed and is situated within an existing school in a semi-rural residential environment with no previously registered Aboriginal sites within 200m, or any previously identified landforms in close proximity that may result in sub surface Aboriginal archaeological deposits.